 Morgan Park Academy’s annual eighth-grade history fair project produced not only a host of outstanding exhibits, but also a trio of qualifiers for the state finals in Springfield.

-Olivia Fitch, Rianna Kingra, and Saanvi Malkani will represent MPA on Illinois History Day in May after being recognized by judges at the Chicago Metro History Fair regional competition.
+Olivia Fitch, Rianna Kingra, and Saanvi Malkani qualified to represent MPA on Illinois History Day after being recognized by judges at the Chicago Metro History Fair regional competition.

 The three girls, along with classmate Nora Perry, advanced to regionals at the University of Illinois at Chicago on March 30 after being selected as best in class by MPA faculty.